 An employer will invite you for an interview if they believe that you have the skills to succeed at their company.
-The goal of the interview is to conﬁrm if you are a good ﬁt for the position and the company’s culture.
+In the interview, they will seek to evaluate your genuine interest in the company and the role, your preparedness for the position, and your potential to add value to their team.

 Research the company and industry

-Think about how the combination of your work experience, personal qualities, and academic or co-curricular activities make you uniquely qualiﬁed for the position.
-Describe the skills in your resume with examples using the SARA method (Situation, Action, Result, Application).
-Identify transferable skills and make the connection between your experience and the position requirements.
+Why are you a good candidate for this position?
+Assess for how your work experience, personal qualities, academic accomplishments, and co-curricular activities make you qualified for the position.
+Identify the transferable skills and knowledge that you would bring to the position.
+Be prepared to demonstrate your skills with examples using the SARA method (Situation, Action, Result, Application).

 Practice your interviewing skills